cmolodo/covid-19/README.md

 Placer county case numbers backfilled on 2020-04-14 based on historical data now available from the Placer public health dashboard.

+As of 2020-10-02, data will only be reported Mon-Fri, new numbers will no longer be available for Sat/Sun.

 #### Solano County
 http://www.solanocounty.com/depts/ph/ncov.asp
 Live data entered as of 2020-03-19, backfilled using press releases and WaybackMachine archive snapshots.
 (No JHU data available for this county.)

 Data for 2020-03-26 not available, PDF with data corrupted.

+Data only reported Mon-Fri, new numbers not available for Sat/Sun.

 ### Massachusetts